Elemental Relations Exhibit

 Supported by the Abu Dhabi Festival, Elemental Relations is part of the European Cultural Centre — Italy’s seventh edition of Personal Structures whose guiding title for 2024 is Beyond Boundaries.
 The exhibition presents “a journey that will cross multiple boundaries — geographic, political, religious, cultural, and artistic” with works by artists, collective, studios, and universities from around the planet that “extend beyond the conventional and open pathways to new conversations.”

-Elemental Relations considers these underexamined boundaries by looking to familiar ones that separate the nonhuman, including animals and plants, and the nonliving, including air and soil, from humans.
+Elemental Relations considers these underexamined boundaries by looking to familiar ones that separate the nonhuman, including animals and plants, and the nonliving, including air and minerals, from humans.
 The work offers a variety of different methods for refocusing from human-centered perspectives, which have dominated arts and sciences for centuries and culminated in a humanism that drives colonialism and capitalism, to a multitude of other perspectives that might help redirect thinking about the place of humans within the planet’s complex and often fragile ecosystems.

 Curated by a team of NYUAD faculty Dale Hudson, Tina Sherwell, Terri Geis, Katia Arfara, and Sheetal Majithia, Elemental Relations demonstrates that art is not limited to illustrating knowledge, particularly modern scientific knowledge, but can itself open new ways of understanding the human world as one element of a larger planet.
 As always, students and recent graduates are leading the way, but they are doing as much by drawing upon the wisdom of local, indigenous, and traditional knowledge.
 The exhibit reflects NYUAD’s approach to teaching the arts at both the undergraduate and graduate levels.
 Artists will participate in artists panels on their work in the exhibition and arts practice.
 Artists will participate in artists panels on their work in the exhibition and arts practice.